micahwkb/avatar-downloader/readme.md

 ## Problem Statement

 Given a GitHub repository name and owner:</br>
-1. Fetch URLs for all the contributors' profile avatars
+1. Fetch URLs for all the contributors' profile avatars</br>
 2. Save the images to a subdirectory, `/avatars`.

 ## Expected Usage